-1 Many thanks and much credit for ideas and language in this syllabus go to Dr. Ashley Jones-Bodie, Dr. Danielle McGeough, and Dr. Annemarie Galeucia.
+&lt;sup>1 Many thanks and much credit for ideas and language in this syllabus go to Dr. Ashley Jones-Bodie, Dr. Danielle McGeough, and Dr. Annemarie Galeucia, and Dr. Ashley Mack-McCann.

-- ➤ Understand the principles of rhetoric and effectively utilize them in crafting well researched, reasoned, and appealing speeches. - ➤ Choose topics for public speaking that are timely, relevant, and adaptable given varying situations in which the message may be delivered, and for different audiences. - ➤ Effectively and critically evaluate message/speech content and delivery, both when examining one's own work as well as that of others. - ➤ Understand and utilize the verbal and nonverbal elements essential for exemplary speech delivery. - ➤ Analyze and discuss speeches of historical, political and social significance. - > Examine one's own biases as listeners, classroom community members, and consumers of information
+- Effectively and critically evaluate message/speech content and delivery, both when examining one's own work as well as that of others. - Understand and utilize the verbal and nonverbal elements essential for exemplary speech delivery. - Analyze and discuss speeches of historical, political and social significance. - Examine one's own biases as listeners, classroom community members, and consumers of information.